datalayer-examples/crossplane-example/docs/05-helm.md

 kubectl proxy
 ```

-## Deploy a Helm Chart on a GKE cluster
+## Deploy a Helm Chart on a GKE Cluster

 Create a Helm Provider Config for the GKE cluster.